 Walker Hayes: We’re just so grateful that I have a job doing this, rather than anything else.
 I’m always sad to leave, but they’re proud of me and support me no matter what.
 It’s exciting going away on tour and I love my job, but family is always my priority and comes first and foremost.
 Laney always tries to join me on the road but she does such a good job with the kids too.

-Taylor Magazine: What is the plan short and long term?
+Taylor Magazine: What’s the plan short and long term?

-Walker Hayes: I’m finishing up a part of a headline tour at the moment – they’re going really well.
-I’m going to finish up opening for Kelsea Ballerini and then CMA Festival, Laney is having a baby in June and then we’re releasing the song ‘Craig’ – it’s a bold choice and I’m excited!
+Walker Hayes: I’m finishing up a part of a headline tour at the moment which is going really well.
+I’m going to finish up opening for Kelsea Ballerini and then CMA Festival, and then we’re releasing the song ‘Craig’ – it’s a bold choice and I’m excited!